rdevans87/WebAPIs_CodingQuiz/README.md

 ## Web APIs: Code Quiz

 This app features a timed coding quiz on Javascript Fundamentals for students to test their skills on the materials covered in this unit.
-The Code Quiz contains multiple-choice questions and interactive coding challenges to help familiaze students with a typical coding assessment that is often required during the interview process.
+The Code Quiz contains multiple-choice questions and interactive coding challenges to help familiarize students with a typical coding assessment that is often required during the interview process.

 Live URL: https://rdevans87.github.io/WebAPIs_CodingQuiz/